salujajaskeerat/ELP305-TribeD-documentation/index.md

 1. It is a Maximum Power Point Tracking(MPPT) controller and uses an advanced MPPT control algorithm to minimize the maximum power point loss rate and loss time
 2. It has ultra-fast tracking speed and excellent tracking efficiency
-3. It has a Fully programmable charge algorithm and eight pre-programmed algorithms, selectable with a rotary switch
+3. It has a fully programmable charge algorithm and eight pre-programmed algorithms, selectable with a rotary switch
 4. Comes with an auto-voltage detection feature (12, 24, 36, or 48 volts)
 Current rating:- maximum output current of the solar panel and Battery Voltage
 5. LCD and indicators to display operating data and status of the system